browserengineering/book/book/scripts.md

             EVENT_DISPATCH_JS, type=type, handle=handle)
 ```

-Here the `EVENT_DISPATCH_JS` constant is a string of JavaScript code that
+Here, the `EVENT_DISPATCH_JS` constant is a string of JavaScript code that
 dispatches a new event:

 ``` {.python replace=dukpy.type/new%20Event(dukpy.type)}